-New this year to the studio is Wendy Inman, who will be teaching Music Theater.
+Wendy Inman, Music, Theatre Director is teaching Music Theater and voice.
 Originally a native and graduate of Cabool Schools, Inman has ran her own piano studio for 28 years, as well as performed as accompanist, soloist, chamber, and church musician.
 During her time at University of Central Missouri State University in Warrensburg, Inman worked with the music and theater department as Vocal Coach and reduction and performance musician for many musicals and operas.
 She graduated with her Piano Pedagogy Bachelor’s degree in 2004, received her alternative vocal and instrumental certification in 2010, and her Piano Performance Master’s degree in 2012.

-Currently, Inman runs a select private piano and vocal studio in her home, and works at Cabool School District teaching band grades 6-12, choir grades 7-12, Music Theory, Music Theater, and Music Appreciation.
+Currently, Inman runs a select private piano and vocal studio in her home.
+She works at Cabool School District teaching band grades 6-12, choir grades 7-12, Music Theory, Music Theater, and Music Appreciation.

 Wendy Inman is the mother of three children; Nathan, Jessica, and Cullen.
 She resides in Cabool with her husband Jeff.

 April Collins teaches third grade at Willow Springs Elementary School.
 She loves providing her students with opportunities to express themselves.
 Dance provides an excellent opportunity for students to do just that.
 April trained for twelve years at Methods of Movement Dance Studio under the direction of Mrs. Susan English in Mountain Home, Idaho.
 She trained in the arts of Ballet, Lyrical, Jazz, Tap and Acro dance; competing in numerous state and regional dance competitions.

 Besides teaching many classes and our Acro-dance, April is in charge of our competitions and is our competition coach!